ntquyen/ansible-ubuntu-tools/README.md

 ansible-ubuntu12.04-environment
 ===============

-Code for automated development environment setup
+Code for automated server environment setup

+This will help you to quickly setup your server environment:

+- Update OS
+- Java JDK 7 (1.7.x)
+- memcached
+- Subversion 1.7
+- nginx 1.4.6
+- php 5.5
+- mysql 5.5
+- rabbitmq

 # How to use
 This README is meant for beginners who haven't work with ansible before